 What information is required to complete my registration?

 To become a member of the LODE Community, the system will ask for your first and last name, your phone number, country of residence, and your email address.
 In addition, you will need to choose a username and record your unique password for your LODE account.

 However, if you would like to contribute to the project by “LODE-ing” the vault with physical, investment grade silver, and receive LODE Tokens, you also will need to provide a physical street address as per KYC (know your customer) policy.

 The LODE system indicates that my password is invalid.
 What can I do?

 When creating your password, please ensure it is a minimum of 8 characters and includes at least one capital letter, one small letter, one number, and one symbol/alphanumeric such as an exclamation mark (!) or a question mark (?), or some other symbol. (@,$,%)

 I can’t log into my LODE account, what should I do?

 LODE is constantly upgrading and making changes to the website.
-As such, you may occasionally find that you are not able to log into your account.
-If you experience this issue, we suggest that you login with your email address instead of your user name .
+You may occasionally find that you are not able to log into your account.
+If you experience this issue, we suggest that you login with your email address instead of your user name.
 If the issue persists, you may need to clear your browser history and cache.
 In addition, you may need to use Chrome as your browser when logging into your LODE account.
-In most cases this will solve the issue.
+In most cases, this will solve the issue.